Anomalous transport in U(1)-symmetric quantum circuits: Results

-These results collectively establish the existence of a swappy regime as a distinct feature unique to discrete many-body systems, and located between the ergodic regime and DU line.
+\paragraph{Prethermalization and the swappy regime.} These results collectively establish the existence of a swappy regime as a distinct feature unique to discrete-time many-body systems, and located between the ergodic regime and DU line.
 Here we interrogate the stability and nature of this regime.

-Based on our previous results we expect that in the swappy and near-SWAP regimes the system will eventually fully thermalize at very late times.
-However, in this section we argue that these regimes are characterized by prethermal behavior, i.e., that the time needed for thermalization diverges as we approach the integrable SWAP point.
-To verify this interpretation of the swappy regime, we present (i) a numerical investigation of the time taken for the system to thermalize; and (ii) a potential mechanism driving the swappy regime.
+Based on our previous results, we expect that in the swappy and near-SWAP regimes, the system will eventually fully thermalize at very late times.
+However, in this section, we argue that these regimes are characterized by prethermal behavior, i.e., that the time needed for thermalization diverges as we approach the integrable SWAP point.
+To verify this interpretation of the swappy regime, we present a numerical investigation of the time taken for the system to thermalize.
+We estimate thermalization times via two operational definitions: $t_\sigma$, the first time at which $\langle\sigma(t)\rangle$ exceeds a threshold, and $t_p$, the first time at which $\langle p_\text{max}(t)\rangle$ falls below a threshold.
+We expect these to give similar results.

-First, (i) we numerically investigate thermalization timescales in the swappy regime by computing the time $t_{p}$ needed for the quantity $\langle p_{\text{max}}(t) \rangle$ to decay to a specified threshold value.
-This time $t_{\sigma}$ will serve as an estimate of the thermalization timescale.
-Similarly, we compute the time $t_{p}$ needed for the decay of the excitation $\langle p_\text{max}(t) \rangle$ to reach a specified threshold value, which we expect to give similar results.
 We examine the behavior of the thermalization timescale as a function of the parameter $J^\prime = \pi - J$, which represents the deviation of $J$ from the integrable SWAP point at $J = \pi$, and at which we expect the thermalization time to diverge.
 Our numerical results are plotted in \Cref{fig:prethermal}\subfig{a} and \subfig{b}.
 We see that, as $J'$ decreases to zero (i.e., as we approach the SWAP point) the thermalization times diverge as $t_p \propto (J')^{-2.6}$ and $t_\sigma \propto (J')^{-2.4}$.
 Both exhibit a power-law scaling with an exponent $\approx 2$ that is expected generically for prethermalization due to proximity to an integrable point~\cite{Mor-22a}.
 This implies the existence of an extended prethermal swappy regime.
 We note that the precise numerical values of the power-law exponents for the thermalization times are contingent on our ad-hoc choice of the threshold values for $\langle p_{\text{max}}(t) \rangle$ and $\langle \sigma(t) \rangle$ that determine our thermalization condition.
 However, we have checked that the exponents are $\approx 2$ for a broad range of threshold values.